AppliedSystems-Lab/Multi-UAV-Path-Planning/README.md

 9. Develop a decentralized obstacle avoidance algorithm to avoid obstacles (dynamic/static) if they come in a nearby range.
 Integrate it with the rest of the system.

 ## Progress
-A 3D urban UAV cuboid scenario created using openstreet osm
+A 3D urban UAV scenario has been created using real Budapest terrain and OpenStreetMap building data.

 ![Budapest UAV Scenario](Results/figures/budapest_urban_scenario.png)